 Sometimes, you can successfully combine hook sentences with your main idea (thesis statement).
 Thus, your main message can sound like a challenge, a call to action, or a riddle to solve.

-Common Ways to Start an Essay
+What Are the Most Common Ways to Open an Essay?

-Now that we have discussed the hook types in terms of their mood let’s look at some common ways to start an essay from real examples.
+Now, let’s look at some common ways to start an essay from real examples.
 All these methods may convey any mood we discussed above.
 During the writing process, it is crucial to revisit and polish the introduction to ensure it aligns with the thesis statement and the overall content of the essay.

 Quote